mcbcharles/CS-GO-Arbitrage/README.md

-This project was completed in 2016 and both Joe1275 and I have lost intrest in keeping the program up to date.
+This project was completed in 2016 and both Joe1275 and I have lost interest in keeping the program up to date.
 Don't expect this to work at all.

 At the time of completion the libraries needed were:
 <ul>